remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

 > ```
 >
 > ```bash
-> kubectl port-forward service/prometheus-operated 9090:9090  # Keep this running in a separate terminal
+>  # Keep this running in a separate terminal
+> kubectl port-forward service/prometheus-operated 9090:9090
 > ```
 >
 > 3. Access the application at [http://localhost:3000](http://localhost:3000) and Prometheus at [http://localhost:9090](http://localhost:9090).
 > 4. For Grafana, port-forward it on a different port (e.g., 3300) and open [http://localhost:3300](http://localhost:3300).
 Log in with `admin / prom-operator` and open the pre-provisioned "Dashboard" under **Dashboards -> Browse**.
 > ```bash
-> kubectl port-forward service/prometheus-grafana 3300:80 # Keep this running in a separate terminal
+>  # Keep this running in a separate terminal
+> kubectl port-forward service/prometheus-grafana 3300:80
 > ```

 ## Installation